How has tea ware evolved?

 Second, looking at the timeline, before the Han Dynasty, there were no dedicated tea utensils; they were usually mixed with those used for eating and drinking.
 By the Han Dynasty, separate tea utensils began to appear, along with crude green porcelain, as evidenced by Wang Bao's mention of “preparing tea utensils” and “buying tea from Wuyang” in his work “The Bond Servant's Agreement.”

 Entering the Tang Dynasty, due to social stability and economic prosperity, both the tea culture, represented by the works of the tea sage , and the porcelain-making techniques made significant advancements.
-Typical porcelains include celadon from 's Longquan and white porcelain from Hebei's Ding Kiln.
+Typical porcelains include celadon from Zhejiang's Longquan and white porcelain from Hebei's Ding Kiln.
 In “The Classic of Tea,” it states that “porcelain from Xing resembles silver, while that from Yue resembles jade,” and “if porcelain from Xing is like snow, then that from Yue is like ice,” referring to these examples.

 How has tea ware evolved?-2

 During the Song Dynasty, tea-whisking and tea competitions became prevalent.
 As the quality of foam was a key criterion in tea-whisking, this led to the development of Jian bowls, which belong to the category of black porcelain.
 The five famous kilns often mentioned by modern people also refer to this era.
-Subsequently, -and-white porcelain emerged during the Yuan Dynasty, which had originated in the Tang and Song Dynasties but flourished under the Yuan.
-Unlike earlier porcelains, which tended to be monochromatic, the development of blue-and-white porcelain was largely due to advances in ceramic technology.
+Subsequently, blue-and-white porcelain emerged during the Yuan Dynasty, which had originated in the Tang and Song Dynasties but flourished under the Yuan.
+Unlike earlier porcelains, which tended to be monochromatic, the development of blue-and-white porcelain was largely due to advances in technology.

 As history progresses, we reach the Ming Dynasty.
 With the transition from compressed tea cakes to loose leaf tea, the way tea was consumed underwent a significant change.
-At this time, green tea broth served in white porcelain vessels appeared fresh, elegant, and pleasing to the eye.
+At this time, broth served in white porcelain vessels appeared fresh, elegant, and pleasing to the eye.
 This led to a trend favoring white porcelain, which in turn spurred its rapid development.
 Jingdezhen in Jiangxi Province became the national center for porcelain production.
 The porcelain from Jingdezhen was characterized by its whiteness, fineness, luster, and translucency, with the qualities of being “thin as paper, white as jade, resonant as a chime, and clear as a mirror.”
 Craftsmen created various types of colored porcelain and glazes, using them to produce small, finely crafted, and brightly colored tea utensils such as teapots, tea cups, and tea bowls.
 The variety increased greatly, enriching the artistic content of tea ware.

 How has tea ware evolved?-3